-Mamata-led-TMC prioritised politics over national interests: Nadda
+Mamata-led TMC prioritised politics over national interests: Nadda

 PM Modi removed Triple Talaq.
 It's banned in Pakistan, Bangladesh, Afghanistan, Turkey, Indonesia and more.
 Muslim women were getting affected due to this.
 He freed them from this atrocity: Shri @JPNadda #CAAJanJagran

-He accused that the Mamata-led-TMC and other opposition parties are misleading people on the amended law.
-He claimed the oppositon parties are only bothered about securing vote banks.
+He accused that the Mamata-led TMC and other opposition parties are misleading people on the amended law.
+He claimed the opposition parties are only bothered about securing vote banks.

 On Monday, Nadda was accompanied by the other BJP leaders of Bengal, along with the BJP state president Dilip Ghosh, and national general secretary Kailash Vijayvargiya.

-All the BJP minisers in Bengal have demonstrated rally today supporting the amended citizenship law.
+All the BJP ministers in Bengal have demonstrated rally today supporting the amended citizenship law.

 নাগরিকত্ব সংশোধনী আইনের সমর্থনে কলকাতা গেরুয়াময় #CAAJanJagaran pic.twitter.com/B01yDxmTqZ— BJP Bengal (@BJP4Bengal) December 23, 2019

 The senior BJP leader claimed that "Muslims have flourished in our country, but Hindus have suffered torture in Pakistan".
-The non- Muslim minorities would be granted citizenship, if they meet the criteria, according to the amended law.
+The non-Muslim minorities would be granted citizenship, if they meet the criteria, according to the amended law.

 Earlier, this week Bengal BJP MPs Nishith Pramanik and Khagen Murmu were arrested, as police stopped two delegations led by senior party leaders on their way to violence-hit areas of Malda and Murshidabad districts.